 To preserve the skin microbiota, there is no need to make it complicated.

 - Avoid touching your face.

 - Protect yourself from UV and UVA rays which pass through the epidermis and cause irreparable damage to the dermis.
-The GO FOR PROTECTION face care, composed of active ingredients derived from biotechnology, protects the skin from pollution, UVA rays and blue light.
+Go For Protection Face Care , composed of biotechnology-derived active ingredients, protects the skin from pollution, UVA rays and blue light.

-- Preserve the natural acidity of the skin thanks to cosmetic products with a neutral and/or low pH) which protect it from harmful bacteria and make it possible to maintain its natural protective barrier.
+- Preserve the natural acidity of the skin thanks to cosmetic products with a neutral and/or low pH which protect it from harmful bacteria and help maintain its natural protective barrier.
 All our products have a pH between 4 and 4.5.

 A probiotic is a microorganism capable of rebalancing an ecosystem.

 Therefore, it exerts a positive effect on health.

 Think of it as a concentrate of good bacteria that allows a beneficial bacterial ecosystem for the skin to develop.

 The use of certain probiotics is effective in treating inflammatory skin diseases.